Flag of Hong Kong: Third colonial flag (1959–1997)

-Council flags

-Hong Kong Regional Council

-The flag of the Regional Council represented the governmental body which oversaw matters related to the outlying areas of the territory during the colonial period.
-The flag itself featured a stylised white R at a 45-degree angle on a dark green background.

-Hong Kong Urban Council

-The flag of the Urban Council represented the governmental body which was responsible for matters pertaining to the urban areas of the territory during the colonial period.
-The flag itself features a simplified white Bauhinia blakeana on a magenta background.

-Potential alternatives
+Proposals before the handover

-Before Hong Kong's transfer of sovereignty, between 20 May 1987 and 31 March 1988, a contest was held amongst Hong Kong residents to help choose a flag for post-colonial Hong Kong, with 7,147 design submissions, in which 4,489 submissions were about flag designs.
+Before Hong Kong's handover, between 20 May 1987 and 31 March 1988, a contest was held amongst Hong Kong residents to help choose a flag for post-colonial Hong Kong, with 7,147 design submissions, in which 4,489 submissions were about flag designs.
 Architect Tao Ho was chosen as one of the panel judges to pick Hong Kong's new flag.
 He recalled that some of the designs had been rather funny and with political twists: "One had a hammer and sickle on one side and a dollar sign on the other."
 Some designs were rejected because they contained copyrighted materials, for example, the emblem of Urban Council, Hong Kong Arts Festival and Hong Kong Tourism Board.
-Six designs were chosen as finalists by the judges, but were all later rejected by the PRC.
-Ho and two others were then asked by the PRC to submit new proposals.
+Six designs were chosen as finalists by the judges, but they were all later rejected by the Chinese government, which asked Ho and two others to submit new proposals.

-Looking for inspiration, Ho wandered into a garden and picked up a Bauhinia blakeana flower.
+Looking for inspiration, Ho wandered into a garden and picked up a Bauhinia × blakeana flower.
 He observed the symmetry of the five petals, and how their winding pattern conveyed to him a dynamic feeling.
 This led him to incorporate the flower into the flag to represent Hong Kong.
-The design was adopted on 4 April 1990 at the Third Session of the Seventh National People's Congress, and the flag was first officially hoisted seconds after midnight on 1 July 1997 in the handover ceremony marking the transfer of sovereignty.
-It was hoisted together with the national PRC flag, while the Chinese national anthem, "March of the Volunteers", was played.
+The design was adopted on 4 April 1990 at the Third Session of the Seventh National People's Congress.
+The current design was approved on 10 August 1996 at the Fourth Plenum of the Preparatory Committee of the Hong Kong Special Administrative Region, and the flag was first officially hoisted seconds after midnight on 1 July 1997 in the handover ceremony marking the handover.
+It was hoisted together with the national Chinese flag, while the Chinese national anthem, "March of the Volunteers", was played.
 The Union Flag and the colonial Hong Kong flag were lowered seconds before midnight.

-Flags used at the 2019 Hong Kong protests

-Black Bauhinia
+Black Bauhinia variant

-In 2019, in conjunction with the anti-extradition bill protests, a variation of the flag, in which the flower appears on a black background and, in some versions, with wilted and blood-stained petals, emerged as a symbol of rebellion and protest.
-It was widely identified as the Black Bauhinia.